impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 ### Different types of shebangs

 Note that you might sometimes see `#!/usr/bin/bash` instead of as a shebang, instead of `#!/usr/bin/env bash`.
-The difference between the two is illustrated in further detail [here](https://archive.ph/ouudu) and [here](https://archive.ph/4jEZL).
-But the gist of it is that `/usr/bin/env` checks your terminal environment for variables, sets them, and then runs your command.
+The difference between these two is that `/usr/bin/env` checks your terminal environment for variables, sets them, and then runs your command.
 If we type just `env` into our terminals, we can see a list of the environment variables that `env` will set:

 ```
 ~/Workspace/OpenSource ()  $ env